-Without a doubt the Sapphire Preferred is one of the most heavily promoted credit cards on the market, and it has the most the most insanely lucrative offer right now.
+Without a doubt the Sapphire Preferred is one of the most heavily promoted credit cards on the market, and it has the most the one of the most insanely lucrative signup bonus offers right now.

-My only complaint about the commercials is that I wish they did a better job highlighting the benefits.
+My only issue with their commercials is that I wish they did a better job highlighting the benefits.
 Yes, I know that’s hard to do in a 30 or 60 second clip, which is why I’ll guide you thru the 10 most important benefits (in my opinion, anyway).

 2. Convert points to REAL frequent flyer miles

-There are plenty of cards which offer “miles” but they’re not frequent flyer miles.
-Instead, each “mile” is typically worth a credit of exactly 1 penny that can be spent on airfare.
+There are plenty of cards which offer generic reward “miles” but they’re not true airline-specific frequent flyer miles.
+Instead, each “mile” is typically worth a credit of exactly one cent that can be spent towards airfare on any airline.
 Don’t get me wrong- there are benefits to going with those types of cards.

-But the big advantage of frequent flyer miles is that often times, they can be worth a lot more than 1 cent each.
-For example, if you redeemed 25,000 miles for a flight which has a cash price of $500, then you’re basically getting 2 cents of value per mile (obviously the conversion will vary depending on the airline and flight).
+But the big advantage of frequent flyer miles is that often times, they can be worth a lot more than a penny each.
+For example, if you redeemed 25,000 miles for a flight which has a cash price of $500, then you’re basically getting two cents of value per mile (obviously the conversion will vary depending on the airline and flight).

 With the Chase Sapphire Preferred’s airline partners, you can convert your points to actual frequent flyer miles.
 The participating airlines and hotel frequent traveler programs are: